nahidhasan830/smart-import-client/README.md

 This is the client server of the app 'Smart Import System'.
 Find the instructions below to run it on localhost.

+### Deployment

+If you don't want to run this app on your localhost and want to test it then here is the deployment version of the application.

+<p align="center"><a href="https://smart-import-900wb1wdm-nahidhasan830.vercel.app/">Smart Import</a></p>

 ### Prerequisites

 - Windows operating system required .
 Didn't tested on Linux or MacOS.